Scottish Water: History

 The authority was founded in 2002 by a merger of West of Scotland Water Authority, East of Scotland Water Authority and North of Scotland Water Authority under the Water Industry (Scotland) Act 2002, an Act of the Scottish Parliament.
 Because 100 percent of it is owned by the Scottish Government it is considered a statutory corporation.

-It has a headquarters in Dunfermline and offices in Aberdeen, Dundee, Edinburgh, Glasgow and Inverness.
+It has offices in Aberdeen, Dundee, Edinburgh, Glasgow and Inverness.
 3,600 people are employed across the organisation.
 It has an annual turnover of around £1bn and is funded by charges paid by its customers.
-Part of its long term capital expenditure is funded by long term loans from the Scottish Government.
+Part of its long term capital expenditure is funded by long-term loans from the Scottish Government.

 National policy is determined by the Scottish Government, to whom the authority reports.
 The Scottish Government has consulted as to how Scottish Water can work together with Scottish Canals and Caledonian Maritime Assets to achieve additional public benefit from all Scotland's water-related infrastructure, both inland and maritime.

 Investment programme

 "Quality and Standards" is the planning process that Scottish Government uses to set out areas for improvement.
 Quality and Standards 3, covered the period from 2006 to 2015, during which Scottish Water were asked to deliver one of the largest capital investment programmes in the UK, including more than 2,000 individual projects.
-There are two main elements:
+There were two main elements of capital investment: